sushichan044/astro-simple-feature-flags/packages/astro-simple-feature-flags/README.md

   // Map Vite modes to environments
   viteMode: ['development', 'staging', 'production', 'testing'],

-  // When Vite runs in 'development' mode -> uses 'development' flags
+  // When Vite runs in 'development' mode, it uses the 'development' flags.
-  // When Vite runs in 'staging' mode -> uses 'staging' flags
+  // When Vite runs in 'staging' mode, it uses the 'staging' flags.
-  // etc.
+  // And so on.
 });
 ```